DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: Introduction

-For these reasons, counter-forensic methods that enable deleting or reducing PRNU traces from images have been proposed in the literature.
-We subdivide the developed techniques into two families.
-The first family requires the knowledge of the PRNU pattern to be deleted, and we refer to them as PRNU-aware methods.
-This is the case of \cite{Karakuecuek2015, Zeng2015, Bonettini2018}, which propose different iterative solutions to delete a known PRNU from a given picture.
-Specifically, \cite{Karakuecuek2015} proposes an adaptive PRNU-based image denoising, removing an estimate of the PRNU from each image.
-Authors of \cite{Zeng2015} estimate the best subtraction weight that minimizes the cross-correlation between the PRNU and the trace extracted from the image to be anonymized.
-Recently, \cite{Bonettini2018} applies a Convolutional Neural Network (CNN), which exploits the source PRNU to hinder its traces from a query image.
-The network is used as a parametric operator, which iteratively overfits the given pair of image and PRNU, imposing a minimization of their correlation.
+For these reasons, counter-forensic methods that enable deleting or reducing \gls{prnu} traces from images have been proposed in the literature.
+We can broadly split the developed techniques into two families.
+The first family requires the knowledge of the \gls{prnu} pattern to be deleted, and we refer to them as \gls{prnu}-aware methods.
+This is the case of \cite{Karakuecuek2015, Zeng2015, Bonettini2018}, which propose different iterative solutions to delete a known \gls{prnu} from a given picture.
+Specifically, \cite{Karakuecuek2015} proposes an adaptive \gls{prnu}-based image denoising, removing an estimate of the \gls{prnu} from each image.
+Authors of \cite{Zeng2015} estimate the best subtraction weight that minimizes the cross-correlation between the \gls{prnu} and the trace extracted from the image to be anonymized.
+Recently, \cite{Bonettini2018} applies a \gls{cnn}, which exploits the source \gls{prnu} to hinder its traces from a query image.
+The network is used as a parametric operator, which iteratively overfits the given pair of image and \gls{prnu}, imposing a minimization of their correlation.

-The second family of methods works by blindly modifying pixel values in order to make the underlying PRNU unrecognizable.
-For instance, \cite{Rosenfeld2009} shows that multiple image denoising steps can help attenuating the PRNU, even though this may not be enough to completely hinder its traces from images \cite{bernacki2020}.
+The second family of methods works by blindly modifying pixel values in order to make the underlying \gls{prnu} unrecognizable.
+For instance, \cite{Rosenfeld2009} shows that multiple image denoising steps can help attenuating the \gls{prnu}, even though this may not be enough to completely hinder its traces from images \cite{bernacki2020}.
 Alternatively, \cite{Dirik2014} applies seam-carving to change pixel locations, and \cite{Entrieri2016} exploits patch-match techniques to scramble pixel positions.
-More recently, \cite{Mandelli2017} proposes an inpainting-based method which deletes and reconstructs image pixels such that final images are anonymized with respect to their source PRNU.
+More recently, \cite{Mandelli2017} proposes an inpainting-based method which deletes and reconstructs image pixels such that final images are anonymized with respect to their source \gls{prnu}.